Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume

 On the other hand, it should be acknowledged that no reasonable prediction is provided for the final number of points.
-In our opinion, that is not a serious problem as only the ranking of the teams are used to decide promotion, relegation, and qualification to other tournaments.
+In our opinion, that is not a serious problem as only the ranking of the teams is required to decide promotion, relegation, and qualification to other tournaments.

-The current paper is not the first attempt to produce a final ranking in these incomplete tournaments.
-For example, the French mathematician \emph{Julien Guyon} has suggested an Elo-based method in the mainstream media \citep{Guyon2020b, Guyon2020c}, while \citet{LambersSpieksma2020} have applied an eigenvector-based approach.
-Hence the main scientific novelty is provided by our axiomatic discussion, which has never been used before in this particular topic, although \citet{VaziriDabadghaoYihMorin2018} have considered theoretical properties guaranteeing the fairness and comprehensiveness of sports ranking methods, and the social literature has extensively discussed similar issues \citep{ChebotarevShamis1997a, ChebotarevShamis1998a, Gonzalez-DiazHendrickxLohmann2014, Kitti2016, Rubinstein1980, SlutzkiVolij2005, SlutzkiVolij2006}.

 The rest of the article proceeds as follows.
 Section~\ref{Sec2} studies some properties of the usual ranking in round-robin tournaments and discusses their relevance when all matches cannot be played.
-The generalized row sum method is introduced in Section~\ref{Sec3} and shown to be compatible with the desired axioms.
+The generalised row sum method is introduced in Section~\ref{Sec3} and shown to be compatible with the desired axioms.
 Section~\ref{Sec4} contains its application for six major European soccer leagues.
 Section~\ref{Sec5} summarises policy implications, while Section~\ref{Sec6} offers concluding remarks.